 How you care for your batteries dictates how long they will last.
 To extend the life of your batteries, try to run them all the way down before fully recharging them.

 Do not remove the plastic coating from your batteries.
 This ruins your battery pack and also voids the warranty.

-You can expect most low-end handheld radios to last you up to 5 years.
-On a basic radio the cost works out to be between 17¢ and 37¢ a day.
-The high-tier radios ($500 and up) are engineered to be in use up to 10 years..
+You can expect most business handheld radios to last 5 to 10 years.
+For a basic business radio the cost works out to be between 17¢ and 37¢ a day.
 You can extend the life of your radio by keeping it free from moisture and dust.
-To keep it in peak operating condition you should have it retuned by a qualified technician every two years.
+To keep it in peak operating condition you should have it retuned by a qualified technician every two-three years.